HEAT PUMP

 Acoustic or noise for this Yutaki S

-The interior module of the Yutaki Combi S 2.0 is rated at 37dBA sound power, which is low, practically inaudible, depending on the existing noise in the room, the consistency of the walls and the acoustic insulation of the walls.
-For the highest power ratings, this value peaks at 39dBA, which remains in the same order.
+The indoor module of the Yutaki Combi S 2.0 is given at 37dBA of sound power, which is low, practically inaudible, depending on the existing noises in the room, the consistency of the walls, the acoustic insulation of the walls.
+For the highest power ratings, this value reaches a maximum of 39dBA, which is still in the same range.

-Sound pressure at 1m from the outdoor unit ranges from 46dBA for the lowest power rating to 50dBA for the highest.
-The latter may require you to install an acoustic enclosure for the heat pump, depending on your area of residence, so that the noise generated does not exceed 5dBA in relation to ambient noise during the day, and 3dBA in relation to ambient noise at night (more difficult in quiet or less quiet areas at night).
-These limit values are taken from the French Public Health Code, which considers the emergence of noise from your machine in comparison with the noise of the environment in which you are located, distinguishing between day and night.
+The sound pressure at 1m from the outdoor unit ranges from 46dBA for the smallest power to 50dBA for the largest power.
+The latter may require you to install an acoustic enclosure for the heat pump, depending on your area of residence, so that the noise generated does not exceed 5dBA in relation to the ambient noise during the day, and 3dBA in relation to the ambient noise at night (more difficult depending on whether the area is quiet or not at night).
+These limit values are extracted from the Public Health Code, which considers the noise emergence of your machine in comparison with the noise of the environment in which you are, distinguishing between day and night.

 The documentation does not necessarily specify how these dBA values are measured.
-Ask your installer for more detailed information on acoustics.
-They may vary, for example, if you install the outdoor unit along a wall, or in the middle of a field, or in a corner.
+Therefore, ask your installer for more detailed information on acoustics.
+They will vary, for example, if you install the outdoor unit along a wall, or in the middle of a field, or in a corner.

-Reverberation amplifies noise.
-You have to think about all this a little, so that the result doesn't disturb the whole Republic, and land you in court.
-You've got other things to do, like measuring your energy savings with the magnificently-designed control system we'll talk about later.
+Indeed, the reverberation amplifies the noise.
+It is necessary to think about all this, so that the result does not disturb the whole Republic, and brings you to court.
+You have other things to do, such as measuring your energy savings with the magnificently designed regulation that we will talk about a little later.

 Some notable technical features for this machine

 All the connections, whether water or refrigerant, are grouped together on the top of the machine in a very practical way.
 This will make your installer's life easier than yours.
-It's an ideal configuration for efficient maintenance.
+This is an ideal configuration for efficient maintenance.

-The domestic hot water tank is compact, since it fits into the inner module with a cross-section of approx. 600 x 600mm.
-Its special features include the material it's made of, DUPLEX steel.
-Stainless steel highly corrosion resistantwhose development is attributed to the Scandinavian offshore industry.
+The hot water tank is compact, since it fits in the inner module with a section of about 600 x 600mm.
+Its specificity lies in the material of which it is made, since it is made of DUPLEX steel.
+It is a stainless steel highly corrosion resistantwhose development is attributed to the Scandinavian offshore industry.

-These stainless steel grades were first developed to solve problems of high corrosion in the North Sea oil fields.
-The alloy contains nickel, molybdenum and chromium, as well as nitrogen, which enhances resistance to pitting corrosion.
-This feature ensures that Hitachi systems have a long service life.
+It is indeed to solve problems of high corrosion in the North Sea, on oil fields, that we started to be interested in these grades of stainless steel and that they evolved.
+The alloy contains nickel, molybdenum and chromium, but also nitrogen, which increases the resistance to pitting corrosion.
+This gives Hitachi systems a long service life over the long term.

-Finally, with the Yutaki S 2.0 Combi or not, Hitachi offers an optional 2-zone kit, enabling you to manage two zones in your home that require different water temperatures.
-For example, if you have an underfloor heating system in one part of your home, and a radiator system in the other.
+Finally Hitachi offers with the Yutaki S 2.0 Combi or not, an optional 2-zone kit, which will allow you to manage two zones in your home that need a separate water temperature.
+For example, if you have a part of your home with underfloor heating, and another part with radiators.

 What is the price of the Yutaki Combi S 2.0

-If you're looking for the Yutaki S Combi 2.0, your best option is probably to go through an installer who enjoys professional discounts with major suppliers, and will enable you to get the equipment at the best price.
+If you are looking for the Yutaki S Combi 2.0, your best option is probably to go through an installer who gets professional discounts from major suppliers, and will allow you to get the equipment at the best price.

-These are the professional prices in the official Hitachi 2021 public catalog for the Yutaki S and Combi S: your installer will benefit from discounts on them, depending on his annual installation volume, perhaps between 10% and 30%.
-As a private customer, you won't be able to order direct.
+These are the pro prices from the official Hitachi 2021 public catalog for the Yutaki S and Combi S: your installer will get discounts on them, depending on his annual installation volume, maybe between 10% and 30%.
+You, as an individual, will not be able to order directly.

 for Combi S

-And it's not just the purchase price that counts.
-In France, for this heat pump, you can receive consequent aids.
-In fact, if you'd like to find out more, you can read the article on heat pump subsidies in France.
-You'll also need to plan for maintenance, costing a few hundred euros more per year, if you want to benefit from the warranties.
-Finally, since the air-to-water heat pump is still an electric heater, you'll need to factor in the cost of electricity and calculate how much it will cost you.
+Moreover, the pure purchase price is not the only thing to take into account.
+Indeed, it is possible in France for this heat pump to receive consequent aids.
+By the way, if you want to know more, you can read the article on heat pump assistance in France.
+Also, you will have to plan for maintenance, for a few hundred euros more per year, if you want to benefit from the guarantees.
+Finally, since the air-to-water heat pump is still an electric heater, you will have to take into account the price of electricity and calculate how much it will cost you.

-You can also take the power consumption from the data sheet, at the average temperature and for the water temperature that concerns you (35°C underfloor heating, 55°C old school radiators), then multiply it by the number of hours the heat pump will run in the year.
+You can also take the power consumption of the data sheet, at the average temperature and for the water temperature that concerns you (35°C underfloor heating, 55°C old school radiators), and then multiply it by the number of hours that the heat pump will run in the year.

 Regulation, a pride of the Yutaki S Combi 2.0

-Let's get down to the point of Hitachi's pride and joy, as the brand won a European Product Design Award in 2020 for the controller.
+Let's get to the point that Hitachi is most proud of, as the brand was awarded a European Product Design Award in 2020 for the controller.
 You can see here this mention on the official website.

-Overall, this product responds to a demand for simplicity in navigation to temperature setting by the heat pump end-user.
-The usual products prioritize other aspects, whereas Hitachi delivers a simplified, colorful user experience that's more comfortable than average, thanks to a worked-out key angle.
-Even a very young child will be able to adjust the temperature with ease, just remember to place it at a sufficient height :).
+Overall, this product meets a demand for simplicity in navigating to the temperature setting by the heat pump end user.
+Typical products prioritize other aspects, while Hitachi delivers a simplified, colorful, and more comfortable than average user experience thanks to a worked key angle.
+Even a very young child could adjust the temperature easily, remember to place it at a sufficient height :).

 This controller connects to the Hi Kumo remote maintenance platform, which allows a higher reactivity in case of failure or defect.
 Your installer can therefore make his diagnosis remotely, if you grant him access to your PAC, via the network.